 Figure 1.
 Structure of Mupirocin, USP

 Each gram of Mupirocin Ointment USP, 2% contains 20 mg Mupirocin, USP in a water-miscible ointment base (polyethylene glycol ointment, N.F.) consisting of polyethylene glycol 400 and polyethylene glycol 3350.

 Mupirocin - Clinical Pharmacology

-Application of 14C-labeled Mupirocin ointment to the lower arm of normal male subjects followed by occlusion for 24 hours showed no measurable systemic absorption (<1.1 nanogram Mupirocin per milliliter of whole blood).
+Application of 14C-labeled Mupirocin ointment to the lower arm of normal male subjects followed by occlusion for 24 hours showed no measurable systemic absorption (less than 1.1 nanogram Mupirocin per milliliter of whole blood).
 Measurable radioactivity was present in the stratum corneum of these subjects 72 hours after application.

 Mupirocin is bactericidal at concentrations achieved by topical administration.
-However, the minimum bactericidal concentration (MBC) against relevant pathogens is generally 8-fold to 30-fold higher than the minimum inhibitory concentration (MIC).
-In addition, Mupirocin is highly protein-bound (>97%), and the effect of wound secretions on the MICs of Mupirocin has not been determined.
+Mupirocin is highly protein bound (greater than 97%) and the effect of wound secretions on the minimum inhibitory concentrations (MICs) of Mupirocin has not been determined.